CloudEngineHub/smpl-rs/README.md

-# SMPL-RS Suite
+# SMPL-rs Suite

-SMPL-RS is the suite of SMPL functionality implemented in Rust.
+SMPL-rs is the suite of SMPL functionality implemented in Rust.
 It contains code for creating smpl-bodies, rendering and modifying them.

 ![SMPL Banner](imgs/banner.png)

 ## Features
 - Run forward passes through the SMPL model (betas->mesh)
 - Control the SMPL model with betas or with measurements(height, weight, waist, etc.)
-- Interfaces with [Gloss] for rendering meshes both in native and web
+- Interfaces with [gloss](https://github.com/Meshcapade/gloss) for rendering meshes both in native and web
 <div align="center">
 <p align="middle">
   <img src="imgs/smpl.png" width="700"/>